Investing has been pretty simple this year for me. Keep to the plan with some consolidation.

 My September 2021 dividend income is $1,234.
 Nothing impressive here.
 The monthly income distribution pattern for my portfolio is like a roller coaster now.

-In the accumulation years, my approach is dividend growth investing with the intention to grow my portfolio to the biggest I possibly can.
-At the point of retirement, I switch my portfolio to an dividend income portfolio.
+In the accumulation years, my approach is dividend growth investing to grow my portfolio to the biggest I possibly can.
+At the point of retirement, I switch my portfolio to a dividend income portfolio.